guoyun2020/AutoAim/README.md

 <img src='/examples/visualize_1614311791655.jpg'>

 3.Attention:
--The performance is varied depending on your GPU capability.
+- The performance is varied depending on your GPU capability.
--My PC's performance in game_test.mp4 is kind of slow owing to my inferior MVIDIA MX150.
+- My PC's performance in game_test.mp4 is kind of slow owing to my inferior MVIDIA MX150.